 What are the components of cannabis?

 Cannabis contains more than 100 identified cannabinoids, including THC and CBD.
-It also contains terpenes, which contribute to aroma and flavour.
+It also contains terpenes, which contribute the aroma.
 The composition of these elements can differ across plant varieties.

 What are the long-term effects of cannabis?